 Lagazuoi – 5 Torri – Giau Pass

-The area Lagazuoi – 5 Torri – Giau Pass in Cortina d’Ampezzo is one of the most beautiful areas of the Dolomites UNESCO World Heritage: wide and stunning.
+The area Lagazuoi – 5 Torri – Giau Pass in Cortina d’Ampezzo is one of the most beautiful areas of the Dolomites UNESCO World Heritage: wide, airy and radiant.

 Full of history and legends, the Lagazuoi area – 5 Torri – Giau Pass offers a multitude of possibilities for everyone’s enjoyment.